augitdel/Velozone/readme.md

 Once a session is started, the leaderbord can be displayed either by clicking the `Go to Leaderboard` button after configuring the session or by clicking the `Leaderboard` button on the home page.

 The Leaderbord contains the next information:
-- Average laptimes
+- Average laptimes (in seconds)
-- Top 5 fastest laps
+- Top 5 fastest laps (in seconds)
-- Slowest lap (badman)
+- Slowest lap (badman) (in seconds)
-- Most consistent-paced rider (diesel engine)
+- Most consistent-paced rider (diesel engine) (in seconds) (The displayed number is the average of the mean deviation on the laptimes)
-- Rider with the highest acceleration (electric motor)
+- Rider with the highest acceleration (electric motor) (in m/s²)

 The leaderboard is updated every 3 seconds.